 Late to school is after 8:00 a.m.
 Upon the third unexcused tardy, a written warning will be issued to the student.
-Further disciplinary consequences, such as after-school detention, will be administered for subsequent tardies.
+Further disciplinary consequences, such as after-school detention, will be administered for subsequent tardiness.
 Students who arrive before 8:00 a.m. should report directly to their assigned homeroom.
 Any student who arrives to school after 11:16 a.m. will be charged with a half-day absence.
 Any student who leaves before 11:16 a.m. will be charged with a half-day absence.
-Any student who leaves before a full day.
+Any student who leaves before 11:16 a.m. will be charged with a half-day absence.
+Any student who leaves after lunch will be credited for a full day.
 If a student arrives in school after 11:16 a.m. on the day of an activity, he or she will be ineligible to participate.
 Only an absolute emergency will prevent the enforcement of this rule.